Israel, Hamas, And National Security In The Middle East | Ron Grobman | One American Podcast #8

 Yeah.

-Like some countries they can take their guns with them, some countries they have to leave their gun at the airport.
+Some countries they have to leave their gun at the airport.

-It's it's different every place.
+It's different every place.

 Right.

-That's why they have all that security.
+So that's why they have all that security.

-Well, presidents get shot, man.
+But presidents get shot, man.

 Hasn't happened in a minute, but if only JFK was carrying, he would have been able to counter snipe.